sphere-province-games/www/README.md

 # Sphere Province Website

+## Development

+The header and footer will not load unless it's on a localhost server.
-To run locally, use python -m http.server
+To accomplish this, use `python -m http.server`

+If python3 is not installed, you can find it [here](https://www.python.org/downloads/).